ErikEngerd/kubedock-dns/README.md

 # Kubedock setup

-Next step is to make sure that kubedock is started with the `--disable-services` option.
+Kubedock must be started with the `--disable-services` option.
 By doing that it becomes possible to run multiple concurrent testcontainer jobs in the same namespace.